-Despite all the price variability shown in Figure 8, spot-market prices have very little impact on the relative size of the spot market in the low- and mid-priced tiers.
+Despite all the price variability shown in Figure 8, spot market prices have very little impact on the relative size of the spot market in the low- and mid-priced tiers.
 For these two tiers, the only facet of price that has an impact on purchasing is the ticket's face value, which remains unchanged throughout the selling period.
-The model results ($\bar{\gamma}{AFV,LOW}$ =-5.03,

-$\bar{\gamma}{AFV,MID}$ =-3.82) indicate that face value has a significant and negative effect in both the lowand the mid-priced tiers, suggesting that higher face values encourage consumers to buy in the advance market rather than in the spot market.
+The model results ($\overline{\gamma}{AFV}$, ${LOW} = -5.03$, $\overline{\gamma}{AFV}$, ${MID} = -3.82$) indicate that face value has a significant and negative effect in both the low- and the mid-priced tiers, suggesting that higher face values encourage consumers to buy in the advance market rather than in the spot market.
 This could be because higher prices require a bigger commitment (and more advance planning) by the consumer.
-The Spot Price Index (SPI), however, has no significant effect on the relative size of the spot market in these two tiers.
-This result, coupled with the Weibull parameter estimates, indicates that price discounting, and the week-to-week price variations that result, appear to have no impact on ticket buying behavior in either the advance or the spot market for the low- and mid-priced tiers.
+SPI, however, has no significant effect on the relative size of the spot market in these two tiers.
+This result, coupled with the Weibull parameter estimates, indicates that price discounting, and the week-to-week price variations that result, appear to have no impact on ticket buying behavior in either the advance or the spot market for the lowand mid-priced tiers.